-Fiona’s imagery is based on key stories from the Umpila language group, and relate to their history, their ancestor spirits, and to their relationship to their land.
+Artist Fiona’s Omeenyo’s imagery is based on key stories from the Umpila language group, and relate to their history, their ancestor spirits, and to their relationship to their land.

-For her sculptural commission which will be installed at International Education Services Spring Hill in early 2018, Fiona has selected a group of four figures evocative of kinship and inseparability.
+For her sculptural commission which was installed at International Education Services Spring Hill, Fiona has selected a group of four figures evocative of kinship and inseparability.

-We take a holistic approach to the manufacture of our public art projects, achieving a successful outcome for the artist and the community.
+At Albert Smith Signs we take a holistic approach to the manufacture of our public art projects, achieving a successful outcome for the artist and the community.
 We meet with the artist as often as needed within our manufacturing facility to ensure their creative vision and our manufacturing intent are in harmony.
-As a full service sign maker we deliver practical design solutions.
 Our offer includes consultation, concept design, design development, engineering, documentation, manufacture, logistics, maintenance and project management throughout.

 To view additional public art that we have manufactured click here